57blocks/website-article/articles/Frontend Performance Optimization/README.md

 ## Measurement Tools

-As a developer, you have the power to ensure your site meets key metrics by using a few common front end development measurement tools that are used to ensure that we are meeting key metrics.
+As a developer, you have the power to ensure your site meets key metrics by using a few common frontend development measurement tools that are used to ensure that we are meeting key metrics.

 - Chrome Developer Tools: [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview), [Performance](https://developer.chrome.com/docs/devtools/performance/reference)
 - [WebPageTest](https://www.webpagetest.org/)
 - [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver)

-I prefer to use PerformanceObserver because it integrates well with other APIs and tools that developers might use for performance analysis and optimization.
+I prefer to use `PerformanceObserver` because it integrates well with other APIs and tools that developers might use for performance analysis and optimization.

-Here, we’ll list and explain the core Web Vitals and important performance metrics supported by PerformanceObserver.
+Here, we’ll list and explain the core Web Vitals and important performance metrics supported by `PerformanceObserver`.

 ## Web Vitals